 I am addressing the points I saw you make.

 Let me clarify.
-When I say 2 sides, I mean 2 sides that are automatically assumed to have equal weight or value, and that the answer is some where in the middle.
+When I say two sides, I mean two sides that are automatically assumed to have equal weight or value, and that the answer is some where in the middle.

 Dr. Mercer keeps trying to poke holes in Dr. Childress’s position without any other ideas of her own to put into practice right now.
 She keeps trying to posit that the solution is too complex – which makes people, who deal in concrete ideas less interested and give up or move on.
 This is another fallacy of thought.
 It is a tactic of disinformation known as “Enigmas have no solution”.

 At least to me she is someone whose behavior (what I can see “out here in the world”) is consistent with someone aligned with those who do not want anything to change.

 To answer your other questions, I continue to learn myself, as does Dr. Childress.
 I think your point is very valid—you don’t want to take the child from one parent and then just put them with the other indefinitely- the same imbalance occurs—the same longing for the child to have both parents still needs to be addressed.
 Dr. Childress has his own detailed protocols for how to do this, and works closely with Dorcy Pruter (http://www.consciouscoparentinginstitute.com/)

 who has a method for addressing the damage done by this dynamic along with how to create functional separated family systems.
 You can read more about his thoughts in her work here: